vikyd/go-cpu-load/README.md

 ```

 - `all CPU load` = (num of para `c` _ num of `p`) / (all cores count of CPU _ 100)
-- may not only specify cores run the load, it just promise the `all CPU load`
+- may not specify cores run the load only, it just promise the `all CPU load`, and not promise each cores run the same load

 # Parameters